 This course is designed to provide an individual with knowledge and preparation to care for stable patients in their homes under the supervision of a registered nurse.
 This course follows the Kansas Home Health Aide Training Guidelines as established under K.A.R.
 28-51-112.
-Upon completion of the course, students are qualified to write the State Certification exam for Home Health Aide.
-Students are required to have a reading proficiency at a minimum level of 8th grade; active Kansas Geriatric Aide Certification, negative TB test, and current flu vaccine.
+Upon completion of the course, students are qualified to sit for the State Certification exam for Home Health Aide.
+Students are required to have a reading proficiency at a minimum level of 8th grade; active Kansas Geriatric Aide Certification and have a negative TB test.
+Current flue vaccine and COVID vaccine may be required.

-ALH1231, THINK LIKE A NURSE, 1 hours.
+ALH1231, THINK LIKE A NURSE, 1 hour.